-2.1 Observed Climate Changes
+2.2 Observed Climate Changes

-The thirty-year (1984-2013) climate data recorded was analyzed for estimating the variations in temperature and precipitation levels.
-The datasets contain records for mean monthly minimum and maximum temperature; and precipitation level for Gilgit, Skardu, Astore, Chilas and Gupis from 1984 to 2013.
+The thirty-year (1984-2013) climate data containing records for mean monthly minimum and maximum temperature; and precipitation level for Gilgit, Skardu, Astore, Chilas and Gupis from 1984 to 2013.
 From the aggregate temperature data for GB, it was observed that the yearly spread and variation in maximum and minimum temperatures have remained significant.
 The aggregate precipitation data shows that the region receives most of its precipitation during the months from February to May.

-The following graphs show the observed trends in temperature and precipitation levels in five urban centers in GB over thirty-year period.
+The following graphs show the observed trends in temperature and precipitation levels in five urban centers in GB over thirty-year period (Figure 2).

 The data for the thirty years of the five urban centers would not be sufficient to draw a conclusion on the pace of climate dynamics at higher altitudes and glaciated areas which represent 30% of GB.
-Decreasing precipitation levels, shift in the seasons, increasing hydrological flows and retreating glaciers, increasing frequency and magnitude of natural disasters could be the key indicators of climate change.
+Decreasing precipitation levels, shift in the seasons, increasing hydrological flows, frequently occurring GLOF events and retreating glaciers, increasing frequency and magnitude of natural disasters could be the key indicators of climate change.

 For now, it is established that the glaciers in the HKH ranges have absorbed more heat compared to the plains during the last half century.
-As observed in the illustrations below, an increase of 0.15 °C per decade in average temperature of five weather stations was recorded from 1984 to 2013.
-Within the same time period a decrease of -4.3 mm per decade in average precipitation can be observed.
+As observed in the illustrations below, an increase of 0.18 °C per decade in average temperature of five weather stations was recorded from 1984 to 2013.
+Within the same time period a decrease of -1.9 mm per decade in total annual precipitation can be observed.
 A decreasing trend in precipitation of September, October and November and increasing in January and February from 1984 to 2013 can be observed below (Refer Annexure - A).